Skillerx27/squeethopyn-local-deply/README.md

-# squeethopyn-local-deploy
-squeethopyn-local-deploy

 # installing all packages
 - run yarn install

-# run hardhat and fronted
+# run hardhat and frontend
 - yarn chain for hardhat local deploy
-- yarn dev for running fronted
+- yarn dev for running frontend

 # sub-graph-locally-deploy
 - Use npm run codegen or yarn run codegen to run codegen